kiralong/RAD_LD_pipeline/README.md

 ### Step 3 Calculate LD

 Create another new directory for your LD calculations for your new working directory.
-Next you take your phased `vcf` outputs and run them in the script [calculate_ld.sh](calculate_ld.sh), adding the path to your new working directory.
+Next you take your phased `vcf` outputs and run them in the script [calculate_vcftools_ld.sh](calculate_vcftools_ld.sh), adding the path to your new working directory.
 You'll have to run the script separately on each input `vcf` file.
 Note that I have a minimum r squared value for the calculation to keep but this is not necessary.
 I added this is save on computing time for loci with very low r squared values.
 This script should give you an output file labeled `spp1.hap_ld.minr2.tsv.gz` which has the data you need for graphing in `R`.

 ### Step 4 Graph LD plots in R